TIBCOSoftware/snappy-examples/README.md

 snappy> elapsedtime on; -- lets print the time taken for SQL commands

--- You can find out if we have the ingested data? snappy> select count(*) from AggrAdImpressions;
+-- You can find out if we have the ingested data? snappy> select count(*) from aggrAdImpressions;

--- If the kafka producer is still producing, we can even directly query the stream snappy> select count(*) from AdImpressionStream;
+-- If the kafka producer is still producing, we can even directly query the stream snappy> select count(*) from adImpressionStream;

 -- Now, run Analytic queries on column table

--- Find Top 20 geographies with the most Ad impressions. snappy> select count(*) AS adCount, geo from aggradimpressions group by geo order by adCount desc limit 20;
+-- Find Top 20 geographies with the most Ad impressions. snappy> select count(*) AS adCount, geo from aggrAdImpressions group by geo order by adCount desc limit 20;
--- Find total uniques for a certain AD grouped on geography snappy> select sum(uniques) AS totalUniques, geo from aggrAdImpressions where publisher='publisher11' group by geo order by totalUniques desc limit 20;
+-- Find total uniques for a certain Ad grouped on geography snappy> select sum(uniques) AS totalUniques, geo from aggrAdImpressions where publisher='publisher11' group by geo order by totalUniques desc limit 20;
 ```